IvoireDigital2025/Ivoiredigital/replit.md

 Changelog:
 - June 17, 2025.
 Initial setup
 - June 17, 2025.
-Added Coffee Pro (Astoria Blvd, New York) as client testimonial and case study showcasing coffee shop automation success
+Updated Coffee Pro (Astoria Blvd, New York) from testimonial to business partnership mention in About Us and Business Target sections

 ## User Preferences